 - 10 g pumpkin seeds (for garnish)

-- Meanwhile, finely dice the vegetables, chop the herbs and juice the lemon.½ red onion, ¼ cucumber, ½ red pepper, 2 tbsp fresh mint, 2 tbsp fresh parsley, ½ lemon (juice only)
+- Meanwhile, finely dice the vegetables, chop the herbs and juice the lemon.½ red onion, ¼ cucumber, ½ red pepper, 2 tablespoon fresh mint, 2 tablespoon fresh parsley, ½ lemon (juice only)

 - Fry the pumpkin seeds in a dry frying pan until they start to pop.
 (Keep a very close eye on this as it happens quite quickly and will burn if you don’t remove it fairly promptly).
 Then pour the toasted pumpkin seeds over the top of the salad.10 g pumpkin seeds